pairwise-tech/database-challenge-api/README.md

 ## Deployment

 This project is deployed using GCP Cloud Build triggers to Google App Engine: [check it out live](https://database-challenge-api.uc.r.appspot.com/).
+It connects to a Postgres database hosted on Cloud SQL and a MongoDB database hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).